nanobox-io/nanobox-guides-old/source/nodejs/project-setup.html.md

 ---
 title: Project Setup
-project: ruby
+project: nodejs
 ---

 To setup your app, you need a [boxfile.yml](https://docs.nanobox.io/app-config/boxfile/) and to determine what your app needs.

 ## What Does Your App Need?
 Simple enough.
 What does your app need?
-Most Ruby apps will need a web server and some type of database.
+Most Node.js apps will need a web server and some type of database.
 On Nanobox, these are referred to as "app components".
 There are three types of components:

 - ***web:***
-  Web components include the Ruby runtime environment and have ports exposed to the external network making them publicly accessible.
+  Web components include the Node.js runtime environment and have ports exposed to the external network making them publicly accessible.

 - ***worker:***
-  Worker components include the Ruby runtime environment, but are meant for running background processes and do not connect with the external network.
+  Worker components include the Node.js runtime environment, but are meant for running background processes and do not connect with the external network.

 - ***data:***
   Data components handle application data.
 They can range anywhere in function from a database to a job queue.